留言板

 引用本文 PDF XML SpringerLink

-Effect of hafnium and molybdenum addition on inclusion characteristics in Co-based dual-phase high entropy alloy
+Effect of hafnium and molybdenum addition on inclusion characteristics in Co-based dual-phase high-entropy alloys

 + Author Affiliations

-• Specific grades of high entropy alloys (HEA) can provide opportunities for optimization properties towards the high-temperature application.
-The base HEA used for this work with the chemical composition of Co47.5Cr30Fe7.5Mn7.5Ni7.5 (at.%) was selected.
-The refractory metals hafnium (Hf) and molybdenum (Mo) were added in small amounts (1.5 at.%) due to their well-known positive effects on high-temperature properties.
-Inclusion characteristics were comprehensively investigated by a two-dimensional (2D) cross-section method as well as extracted by a three-dimensional (3D) electrolytic extraction method.
-The results showed that the addition of Hf can reduce Al2O3 inclusions and result in the formation of more stable Hf-rich inclusions as the main phase.
-Mo addition did not affect the inclusion type, but it can affect the inclusion characteristics by affecting the physical parameters of HEA melt.
-The calculated coagulation coefficient and collision rate of Al2O3 inclusions were higher than that of HfO2 inclusions, but the inclusion amount played a larger role in the agglomeration behavior of HfO2 and Al2O3 inclusions in this study.
-The inclusions in HEAs highly depended on the active elements present in the alloys.
-The impurity level and the active elements in HEA were the key factors that caused inclusion formation.
+• Specific grades of high-entropy alloys (HEAs) can provide opportunities for optimizing properties toward high-temperature applications.
+In this work, the Co-based HEA with a chemical composition of Co47.5Cr30Fe7.5Mn7.5Ni7.5 (at%) was chosen.
+The refractory metallic elements hafnium (Hf) and molybdenum (Mo) were added in small amounts (1.5at%) because of their well-known positive effects on high-temperature properties.
+Inclusion characteristics were comprehensively explored by using a two-dimensional cross-sectional method and extracted by using a three-dimensional electrolytic extraction method.
+The results revealed that the addition of Hf can reduce Al2O3 inclusions and lead to the formation of more stable Hf-rich inclusions as the main phase.
+Mo addition cannot influence the inclusion type but could influence the inclusion characteristics by affecting the physical parameters of the HEA melt.
+The calculated coagulation coefficient and collision rate of Al2O3 inclusions were higher than those of HfO2 inclusions, but the inclusion amount played a larger role in the agglomeration behavior of HfO2 and Al2O3 inclusions.
+The impurity level and active elements in HEAs were the crucial factors affecting inclusion formation.

 • loading